 It's been one of those weeks.
 The sweltering kind, where you start sweating within seconds of hitting the pavement and your skin sticks to any smooth surface it comes in contact with.
 Even my air-conditioned apartment feels overwhelmingly humid and hot.
 And when air-conditioning isn't cutting it, there's no way in hell I'm turning on the stove, let alone the oven.

 Instead, I've been doing my fair share of lying prone beneath a fan, eating fridge scraps, dreaming of cooler weather and better food.
 Today, it ends.
 Today, WE FEAST!
-And best of all, we feast on a four-course meal that doesn't require even a second of actual cooking: just assemble and enjoy, ideally with a glass or two of chilled white wine or effervescent Lambrusco on the side.
+And best of all, we feast on a three-course meal that doesn't require even a second of actual cooking: just assemble and enjoy, ideally with a glass or two of chilled white wine or effervescent Lambrusco on the side.

 Fig, Melon, and Spanish Ham Salad With Basil

 This salad is so simple, it's barely even a salad.
 Think of it as "delicious stuff you put together on a plate."
 Fresh, jammy Mission figs; honey-sweet cubes of melon; paper-thin slices of salty, funky-nutty Spanish ham; a scattering of shredded basil.
 It's finished with a drizzle of olive oil and a sprinkle of sea salt, for an effortless don't-break-a-sweat platter that captures some of summer's freshest flavors.

 I've come to realize that I literally cannot tire of gazpacho.
 As light as a salad, refreshing as an ice-cool drink, and satisfying as a main course, it's my ideal mid-summer sustenance.* I whip up big batches of the stuff all season long, always intending to make it last the week.
 But since I inevitably wind up eating it for breakfast, lunch, and dinner, it rarely makes it more than a couple of days.